-In Oracle WebCenter 11.1.1.2.0, OmniPortlet connection details are stored in the Oracle Platform Security Service (OPSS) credential store.
+In Oracle WebCenter 11g, OmniPortlet connection details are stored in the Oracle Platform Security Service (OPSS) credential store.
 In earlier versions of Oracle WebCenter, connection details for OmniPortlet are stored in the Web Clipping repository.
-After you migrate an Oracle WebCenter application containing OmniPortlet, connection details for OmniPortlet are automatically migrated from the Web Clipping repository when you run the OmniPortlet for the first time after upgrade.
-The first time run of OmniPortlet can be either accessing the OmniPortlet Test Page or displaying an OmniPortlet instance on an application page.
-The migration process is recorded in the log file of Oracle WebLogic Server.
-After migration, in OmniPortlet's provider.xml, the vaultId tag is marked with the prefix MIGRATED_FROM_VAULT_ID_old_vault_id.
+After you upgrade an Oracle WebCenter application containing OmniPortlet, connection details for OmniPortlet are automatically migrated from the Web Clipping repository when you run the OmniPortlet for the first time after upgrade.
+The first run of OmniPortlet can be either accessing the OmniPortlet Test Page or displaying an OmniPortlet instance on an application page.
+The upgrade process is recorded in the log file of Oracle WebLogic Server.
+After application upgrade, in OmniPorlet's provider.xml, the vaultId tag is marked with the prefix MIGRATED FROM VAULT ID old vault id.

-If there is any error during application migration, you may need to run the migration procedure again.
-For example, if application migration fails due to the Web Clipping repository being unavailable, you must ensure that the database is up and running and then migrate your application again.
+If there is any error during application upgrade, you may need to run the upgrade procedure again.
+For example, if application upgrade fails due to the Web Clipping repository being unavailable, you must ensure that the database is up and running and then upgrade your application again.

-To re-run the migration procedure for an application that contains an OmniPortlet:
+To re-run the upgrade procedure for an application that contains an OmniPortlet:

-- 1. From the OmniPorlet's provider.xml, remove the MIGRATED_FROM_VAULT ID_old_vault_id prefix. - 2.
+- From the OmniPorlet's provider.xml, remove the MIGRATED_FROM_VAULT ID_old_vault_id prefix. - 2.
 Restart the OmniPortlet producer. - Access the OmniPortlet Test Page by using the following URL format: